konker/konker.dev/packages/zenfig/docs/SPECIFICATION.md

 ---

 ## 11. Implementation Prompt for LLM
 "Act as a Senior DevOps Engineer.
 Based on the Zenfig specification provided, generate a TypeScript implementation.
 Use `execa` for shell commands.
 Include a robust flattening function for the `.env` output.
-Ensure the `upsert` command validates the input value against the corresponding key in the Zod schema before calling the provider.
-Provide the `package.json` with necessary dependencies (zod, execa, commander)."
+Ensure the `upsert` command validates the input value against the corresponding key in the TypeBox schema before calling the provider.
+Provide the `package.json` with necessary dependencies (@sinclair/typebox, ajv, execa, commander)."